the-web-teaching-server/tuto-02/README.md

 1. At that point, check that all is working correctly with the debugger: the `enteredText` field should be updated each time you enter something in the input field!
-1. Create a `TaskSubmitted` and trigger by adding a `onSubmit TaskSubmitted` in the attributes of the `form`.
+1. Create a `TaskSubmitted` and trigger it by adding a `onSubmit TaskSubmitted` in the attributes of the `form`.
 Deal with this new message in the `update`
    function:
    * add a task in the list of tasks.
 The syntax to add an element `x` to a